Pt.2 The rich young Ruler

 Heb.
 13:5: “Let your conduct be without covetousness; be content with such things as you have.”

 Do not those who call for social justice, covet what they do not have.
 Does not the Bible teach to be content in all states we are in?
 The Bible says not to steal, this certainly can be applied to the government that has the intention to take from some who have to give to others who do not.
+But it also applies to those who do not have that want from those who do, in socialism terms they pit the poor against the rich convincing them they cannot have more without them taking from the rich, thus they make a class warfare and divide people.

 If you do not know the difference between good and evil how can you speak of equality.
 Marxists / socialists calling for this equality is an oxymoron; you can’t have right decisions on ruling people without God, and Marxists and atheists do not believe in God.
 And they should not be allowed to use the Scripture to advance their agenda.